siraben/fp-notes/README.md

 # Notes on Functional Programming and related topics
 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 There is a lot of literature on Functional Programming (FP).
 This repository aims to catalogue papers, books, blog posts and notes on the myriad of topics out there, hopefully in some coherent fashion.

 ## Planned content
+- Notes on reasoning about programs, eventually to be formalized in a proof assistant
 - Commentary on papers and books
 - Organization of content by topics
 - Selected solutions to exercises